Taint Analysis for Graph APIs Focusing on Broken Access Control: Preliminaries

 \subsection{Graph APIs and Running Example}

-A Graph API models the data managed by a web application based on the graph data model, i.e., data objects are represented by vertices and relationships by edges.
+A Graph API models the data managed by a web application based on the graph data model, i.e., data objects are represented by nodes and relationships by edges.
 Graph APIs emerged to facilitate data management in social networks which similarly relied on graph-structured data.
 Two familiar examples of Graph APIs are the \emph{Facebook API}~\cite{Meta__OverviewGraphAPIDocumentation} and the \emph{GitHub GraphQL API}~\cite{GitHub__GitHubGraphQLAPIdocumentation} (henceforth referred to as GitHub API).
-The GitHub API is based on the \emph{GraphQL} query language specification, which describes the capabilities and requirements of graph data models for web applications~\cite{GraphQLFoundation__GraphQLquerylanguageyourAPI}.
+The GitHub API is based on the \emph{GraphQL} specification and query language that describes the capabilities and requirements of graph data models for web applications~\cite{GraphQLFoundation__GraphQLquerylanguageyourAPI}.
 In the remainder, we focus on APIs which are based on GraphQL.

 GraphQL uses a \emph{schema}, i.e., a strongly typed contract between the client and the server, to define all exposed types of an API as well as their structure.
 Schemata of GraphQL APIs are either publicly available or can be discovered using distinguished \emph{introspection} queries.
 An example of a schema is shown in \autoref{fig:schema}.
 The schema captures the GraphQL API of a simplified version of a platform that allows developers to manage their code as well as their development efforts, similar to GitHub.
 The schema is defined in the GraphQL schema language~\cite{GraphQLFoundation__SchemasTypesGraphQL} and contains the following object types: the \texttt{User}, which represents a user of the platform; the \texttt{Repository}, which represents a code repository hosted on the platform; the \texttt{Issue}, which represents a task related to the development work being performed in a repository; and the \texttt{Project}, which represents a task-board that can be used for planning and organizing development work.
 Attributes and relationships are captured by fields within types, where squared brackets refer to a list of objects.
 The exclamation mark renders a field non-nullable.